intentframe/intentframe/README.md

 Two LLMs would only fail the same way if they had the same job, the same input, and the same prompt.
 They don't.

 The agent reasons in natural language with your goal in mind.
 The Analysis Engine doesn't see the agent's prompt at all — it sees the proposed action, parses it, tags it, and writes a forensic report about what it actually does.
-The Guardian doesn't see the agent either; it sees that report plus your policy, and decides allow or block.
+The Guardian doesn't see the agent either; it sees that report plus your policy, and decides whether to allow or block.

 Three minds, three different jobs, two of them never reading the agent's text.
 And underneath them sits an executor with **no AI in it at all**.
 No LLM.
 No prediction.
 No fallback model.
 It runs exactly the action Guardian approved, inside a kernel-enforced sandbox.
 So even if every AI layer in the system were compromised at once, the executor still cannot be talked into doing something that wasn't pre-approved.
 That's the bottom of the trust stack — and it isn't a model.